by Alessandra Maia Terra de Faria, Carlos Trucíos, and Marcelos Cantañeda de Araújo

 This research aims to follow the tweets related to the three main presidential candidates according to the opinion polls available for the 2022 elections in Brazil.

-Daily tweets spanning from July 1st to July 31st were collected for each one of the three main candidates in the Brazilian presidential election.
-Tweets were collected from candidates’ timelines and Twitter users mentioning the candidates, totalling more than 26 million tweets, the largest volume of monthly data obtained since the beginning of the survey.
+Daily tweets spanning from August 1st to August 31st were collected for each one of the three main candidates in the Brazilian presidential election.
+Tweets were collected from both candidates’ timelines and Twitter users mentioning the candidates, totalling more than 26 million tweets, the largest volume of monthly data obtained since the beginning of the survey.
 This increase coincides with the beginning of the electoral advertising period, which took place on August 16, 2022.
 Data were extracted through a Twitter API used exclusively for academic purposes and analyzed using R software.

 The authors thank Twitter for the academic accounts granted to them.

-Bolsonaro – from 8.4 up to 8.6 million (2.5% increase in followers in comparison to the previous month)
+Bolsonaro – from 8.6 up to 9.2 million (about a 7% increase in followers in comparison to the previous month)

-Lula – from 3.8 up to 4 million (5% increase in followers in comparison to the previous month)
+Lula – from 4 up to 4.8 million ( about a 20% increase in followers in comparison to the previous month)

-Ciro – 1,4 million to 1.5 million (about a 7% increase in followers in comparison to the previous month)
+Ciro – from 1,4 million to 1.5 million (about a 7% increase in followers in comparison to the previous month)

-In Figure 1, we report the number of tweets on the candidates’ timeline, among the three that were part of our survey: Lula, Ciro, and Bolsonaro, according to the frequency with which the candidates tweeted in July.
+In Image 1, we report the number of tweets on the candidates’ timelines, among the three that were part of our survey: Lula, Ciro, and Bolsonaro, according to the frequency with which the candidates tweeted in August.

-The analysis of the most frequent words in the candidates’ timeline tweets (Figure 2) allows us to present a dominant panorama of the subjects they deal with.
+The analysis of the most frequent words in the candidates’ timeline tweets (Image 2) allows us to present a dominant panorama of the subjects they deal with.
 In common in the three profiles, we find the terms “today” [“hoje”] and “Brazil”, in the case of the second, maintaining the pattern found until July.
-The difference arose in the mention of the word “today” by the three, in addition to the change in the term “people” [“povo”], also mentioned frequently in the three profiles.
-Although the term “people” is prominent in all candidates, it is more frequent in Lula’s profile than in the second, and no longer appears in Bolsonaro’s profile, where the term “all” [“todos”] stands out.
-In the profiles of Lula and Ciro, the terms “Lula”, “country” [“país”], “today” [“hoje”] and “president” [“presidente”] are common.
-In Lula’s profile alone, the emphasis on the verbs “to have” [“ter”] and “to do” [“fazer”] denotes the continuity of the propositional character already found in May and June, and the mention of words like “want” [“quero”], “today” [“hoje”] and “together” [“juntos”], brings an emphasis on the development of proposals.
-In Ciro’s profile, the concern to name the other two candidates remains, as observed in April, May, and June.
-It is possible to highlight in the consolidated for the month of July, the mentions of the terms “folk” [“gente”] and “government” [“governo”].
-Finally, in Bolsonaro’s profile, it is possible to identify terms in English*, due to a sequence of tweets on July 27th in response to Leonardo DiCaprio**, regarding the Amazon (which had a lot of repercussions on the network).
-Other highlights were the mention of amounts in reais (“r”) in terms of “thousand” [“mil”], “2022”, “07” and “reduction” [“redução”] is maintained, which is consolidated in the sense of the observed new mentions of the term “taxes” [“impostos”].
+The difference arose in the mention of the word “today” by the three, in addition to the change in the term “people” [“povo”], previously mentioned frequently in the three profiles.
+Although the term “people” is prominent in Lula and Ciro, it is more frequent in Lula’s profile than in the second, and no longer appears in Bolsonaro’s profile, where the term “all” [“todos”] stands out.
+In the profiles of Lula and Ciro, the terms “Lula”, “today” and “people” are common.
+In Lula’s profile alone, the emphasis on the verbs “to do” [“fazer”] and “come back” [“voltar”] and the nouns “day” [“dia”] and “life” [“vida”], which denotes a continuity of the propositional character found until July, with the novelty of the term “life”, that emphasizes purpose.
+In Ciro’s profile, the concern to name the other two candidates remains, as observed since April.
+It is possible to highlight in the consolidated for the month of August, the mentions of terms like “income” [“renda”], “program” [“programa”], and “Brazilians” [“brasileiros”].
+Finally, in Bolsonaro’s profile, it is possible to identify that the mention of amounts in reais (“r” ), “2022”, “08” and “reduction” [“redução”] is maintained, which is consolidated in the sense of the observed new mentions of the term “taxes” [“impostos”].
 This is new concerning the month of July and confirms our intuition from the previous month that the reduction referred to this subject.

-In Figure 3, the TF-IDF (term frequency-inverse document frequency) reflects the frequency of words in candidate timeline tweets that are infrequent for the three candidates overall.
+In Image 3, the TF-IDF (term frequency-inverse document frequency) reflects the frequency of words in candidate timeline tweets that are infrequent for the three candidates overall.
 Thereby:

 Tweets about the candidate

-The total number of tweets mentioning each candidate is displayed in Figure 4 and the daily evolution in Figure 5.
+The total number of tweets mentioning each candidate is displayed in Image 4 and the daily evolution is in Image 5.

-Next, in Figure 4, we present, in descending order (from the most cited to the least cited), the total number of tweets that mentioned the name of each candidate surveyed in the month of July: Bolsonaro, Lula, and Ciro.
+Next, in Image 4, we present, in descending order (from the most cited to the least cited), the total number of tweets that mentioned the name of each candidate surveyed in the month of August: Bolsonaro, Lula, and Ciro.

 To collect the tweets mentioning the respective candidates, the words “Bolsonaro”, “Ciro” and “Lula” were used as search criteria.
 Tweets mentioning “Ciro Nogueira” were excluded from the analyzes referring to candidate Ciro.

-Figure 5: Daily evolution of tweets mentioning candidates.
+Image 5: Daily evolution of tweets mentioning the candidates.